Elections BC

-Elections BC (formally the Office of the Chief Electoral Officer of British Columbia) is a non-partisan office of the British Columbia legislature responsible for conducting provincial and local elections, by-elections, petitions, referendums, plebiscites in the Canadian province of British Columbia.
+Elections BC (formally the Office of the Chief Electoral Officer of British Columbia) is a non-partisan office of the Legislative Assembly of British Columbia responsible for conducting provincial elections, local elections, by-elections, petitions, referendums, and plebiscites in the Canadian province of British Columbia.
 Its federal equivalent is Elections Canada.

 Responsibilities

-Elections BC is a non-partisan office of the British Columbia Legislature responsible for conducting provincial and local elections, by-elections, petitions, referendums, plebiscites in British Columbia.
+Elections BC is a non-partisan office of the British Columbia Legislature responsible for conducting provincial elections, local elections, by-elections, petitions, referendums, and plebiscites in British Columbia.
 Elections BC compiles and maintains a list of eligible voters as well as sets and adjusts the boundaries of electoral districts.

 Elections BC is also responsible for regulating campaign financing and advertising and the registration of political parties.
 To retain their official status, political parties must file annual financial reports with Elections BC.
 Registration entitles parties to have their name on the ballot where they run candidates, issue tax receipts and spend on election campaigns.
 As of 4 November 2015, 22 political parties are registered in British Columbia.

 In advance of elections, a district electoral officer (DEO) and a deputy district electoral officer (DDEO) represent Elections BC in each electoral district and establish a temporary office to conduct the election, often shortly before the writ of election is dropped by the government.

 Elections BC is subject to the following legislation: Election Act (1996), Financial Disclosure Act (1996), Local Government Act (1996), the Local Elections Campaign Financing Act (2014)., and the Recall and Initiative Act (1996).

 Scheduled election dates

 British Columbia was the first province to legislate fixed dates for elections.
-The next provincial election is set for October 19, 2024.
+The next provincial election is set for October 24, 2026.

-There have been instances where the province breaks from scheduled elections.
-On September 21, 2020, John Horgan called a snap election for October 24, 2020.
+There have been instances where the province breaks from scheduled elections, most recently for the 2020 election, which was called by Premier John Horgan on September 21, 2020, and took place on October 24, 2020.